Gluten Intolerance: Symptoms, Treatments, and Tips to Manage

 Dietitians do not know the exact cause of gluten intolerance but it is often hereditary.
 People with gluten intolerance need to give their diet a complete overhaul and eliminate gluten from their diet.

 Gluten is a protein found in wheat, barley, oats and rye, and is commonly used as a stabiliser, thickener and emulsifier in processed foods.
-Being on a gluten-free diet means removing a number of unhealthy and processed foods from your diet; foods such as breads, pastas, pizzas, cookies and desserts such as cakes, pies and muffins.

 What you need to know about gluten intolerance

-Dietetic & Food Services,
+Dietetic & Food Services at

-Changi General Hospital, a member of the
+Changi General Hospital (CGH), a member of the